 That said, you can task Safari with saving articles offline if you want.
 To do that, just open the preferences panel and click on the Advanced tab.
 Here, you will see the option to save articles for offline reading (marked in the picture above).
 Just enable that and Safari will download all the articles that you add to your reading list offline.

 10. Change How Safari Opens

 Did you know that you can configure how Safari opens whenever you launch the app?
 Well, you can and it’s really great for someone who wants to continue their last browsing session without having to remember where they left off when the quit the App.
 To change how Safari opens, open the preferences panel and click on the General tab.

 Here, you will see that the first option reads as “Safari opens with”.
 By default “A New Window” option is selected.
 Click on the drop-down menu to change it to “All windows from last session” and it will open all the windows that were open when you quit the app.

 10 Safari Settings: Final Thoughts

 I hope that these Safari settings will help you enhance your experience of Safari.
 If you have any Safari tips and tricks that you want to share with us, you know where the comments section is.
-If you liked this article, do share this on your social media profiles because we need your help to get the word out.
-If you loved it, consider supporting us either by clicking on the button below, purchasing cool accessories for your Mac and iPhone or just using our affiliate link to buy stuff from Amazon.
-Remember, anything that you purchase with our links from Apple or Amazon generates income, so your help is appreciated.
+If you liked this article, don't forget to share this on your social media profiles.